 He graduated in December 2019 and officially became an RN.
 He began his job on the Family Medicine wing of University Hospital in February.
 The people who helped him through the journey have no doubt about his potential.

 “Eric is a connector.
-He connects with people,” said Bridgett Robbins, RN, the director of nursing at MU Health Care.
+He connects with people,” Robbins said.
 “That’s going to make him a fabulous nurse.
 He’s patient and listens to people.
 You can tell when you’re talking to him that he’s listening to you.
 And he follows through.
 I wish I could clone him.”